-- Student-identified remote practice sites/preceptors are required to be secured by the time of application to the Program.
+- Student identified remote practice sites/preceptors are required to be secured by the time of application to the Program.
 This information must be included in the application or the application will be considered incomplete and will not be reviewed.
 If you have questions or need assistance from the Clinical Coordinator, you must contact her before November 30th, prior to the January in which you are applying.
-Preceptor Forms for First Year Fall and Winter, plus Second Year Winter DTC 471 or 671 are due with the Application by the January deadline of each year, for the following Fall admission consideration. - Second year SPE sites/preceptors are required to be secured in the winter semester of your first year in the program, if you are accepted. - Preceptor Forms for Second Year Fall and Winter DTC 451 or 651 are due to the Dietetics Clinical Coordinator no later than February 15th of the first year students are in the program.
+The Clinical Coordinator is unavailable from December 1st through January 15th. - Preceptor Forms for First Year Fall and Winter, plus Second Year Winter DTC 471 or 671 are due with the Application by the January deadline of each year, for the following Fall admission consideration. - Second year SPE sites/preceptors are required to be secured in the winter semester of your first year in the program, if you are accepted. - Preceptor Forms for Second Year Fall and Winter DTC 451 or 651 are due to the Dietetics Clinical Coordinator no later than February 15th of the first year students are in the program.

-Please visit the following links in the Important Documents area of the EMU Catalog links for detailed information and instructions including student identified remote practice site forms and helpful hints for securing student identified remote practice sites.
+Please visit the following 4 links in the Important Documents area of the EMU Catalog Links: